R360FE/bambooshoot/README.md

 ##How to use it?

-1) copy the source to your local path, then install the dependencies.
+### 1 use npm install bambootshoot.

-npm install
+      npm install bambootshoot

-2) start the server on port 3000
+### 2 start the server and the default port is 3000 if you don't pass the option -p

-   . node start
+      bamboot start
-   . node ./bin/www

-3) visit https://127.0.0.1:3000 to add/delete/update/search your interfaces that you want to replace the serverside response.
+the browser will open the mock server site. eg:https://127.0.0.1:3000

+### 3 current commands

-4) use Charles to mock the response.
+You can use 'bamboot' to list the commands that current support

-   .Tools -> Map Remote -> add interfaces or import interfaces from an xml file
+      bamboot

+      Usage: bamboo <command>

+      Commands:

+         start    start mock server,you can pass option '-p' to set the server port

+       Options:

+         -v, --version  output the version number

+         -p, --port  set the server port